 - The KJV as New Revelation

-Out of all these groups, only Group 5 is truly comprised of KJVOs.
+Now according to Mr. White, essentially anyone who uses the KJV is a KJVO.
+However, out of all these groups, only Group 5 is truly comprised of KJVOs.
 Group 4 is mislabelled.
 People in this Group 4, such as David Cloud and D. A. Waite do not believe that the KJV is inspired in the same sense as the authentic Greek & Hebrew texts.
 They hold to mediate inspiration as do the people in Group 3.
 Group 4 members argue from the KJV because it is easier for the average person to follow their arguments.
 Group 3 is not comprised of KJVOs unless one wishes to call the Reformers, the members of the Trinitarian Bible Society, Free Church of Scotland (Continuing), Dr. Joel Beeke, Dr. Jeffrey Riddle, etc. KJVOs.
 Group 2 are not KJVOs; they are Majority Text Advocates.
 Group 1 are not KJVOs and consists of people who have probably never studied the subject but use the KJV because they grew up on it.
 So then why lump people with wildly disparate views under the same term, a term which includes heretics?

 An Acceptable False Witness